LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/tms-achievement-conditions.md

 In the second example, **LabProfileIds:[12345,23456]** identifies the labs that the user must launch to earn the achievement. **Count:2** refers to how many labs must be launched, and **Distinct:True** means each lab has to be launched to reach the Count:2.
 Therefore, the user would have to launch Lab 12345 AND Lab 23456 to earn the achievement.

-JSON conditions in the TMS should start with the Subject name:value pair, **Subject:X**, where **X** is an integer that specifies what the TMS entity type is for earning this achievement:
+JSON conditions in the TMS should start with the Subject name:value pair, **Subject:X**, where X is the integer that specifies what the TMS entity type is for earning this achievement:
 - Lab = **0** (default)
 - Course = **10**
 - Course Tag = **20**